jbrd/prefabricated-cmake/README.md

 * Build the documentation with: `cmake --build ./ --target docs`
   * View the documentation by opening: `docs\sphinx\build\html\index.html`
 * Run the tests with: `ctest -C Debug ./`
+* Validate source code formatting with: `cmake --build ./ --target format-check`
-* Format source code with: `cmake --build ./ --target format`
+* Automatically format source code with: `cmake --build ./ --target format`

 ### Installing The Example to a Local Deployment